hakimel/reveal.js/github-actions.md

 - Flow was running on the host directly <!-- .element class="fragment" style="list-style-type: '❌ ' ;" -->
 - Management is hard: <!-- .element class="fragment"  style="list-style-type: '❌ ' ;" -->
   - R&D team does not have full permissions <!-- .element style="list-style-type: '❌ ' ;" -->
-  - Build process is not containered (or vitualized) <!-- .element style="list-style-type: '❌ ' ;" -->
+  - Build process is not containered (or virtualized) <!-- .element style="list-style-type: '❌ ' ;" -->
 - Not so clear what is actually installed <!-- .element class="fragment" style="list-style-type: '❌ ' ;" -->

 <img data-id="jenkins" data-auto-animate-duration="3.0" width="22%" src="https://www.jenkins.io/images/logos/fire/fire.svg" />